Ventura Park Announces Important Event on Behalf of Children's Foundations: 10,000 Smiles

 The Dolphin Company had carried out seven successful editions of 10,000 Smiles through its Dolphin Discovery Foundation I.A.P.

-CANCUN, QUINTANA ROO, MEXICO, April 21, 2023/EINPresswire.com/ -- Venturapark, The only water park in Cancun and a member of The Dolphin Company family, a worldwide park operator, announced that it will host 10,000 Smiles, a well-known event with a cause that in this 7th edition will collect new toys to donate to three different foundations, on the occasion of Children's Day.
+CANCUN, Mexico, April 23, 2023 /PRNewswire-PRWeb/ -- Venturapark, The only water park in Cancun and a member of The Dolphin Company family, a worldwide park operator, announced that it will host 10,000 Smiles, a well-known event with a cause that in this 7th edition will collect new toys to donate to three different foundations, on the occasion of Children's Day.

 Before the pandemic, The Dolphin Company had carried out seven successful editions of 10,000 Smiles through its Dolphin Discovery Foundation I.A.P. in several parks and habitats of its family, which together supported several children's foundations in health and education matters.
 During this 7th edition, all the people who want to visit the park will be able to do it on May 1st with the Fun Pass that includes the worlds of Ventura Park Wet'n Wild, Aaah Ventura, Fun World, and a box lunch at a preferential price of MXN 150.00 when presenting a toy with a value from MXN 150.00.
 If people wish to participate, they can make a reservation by calling: 998 849 4748, the event has a capacity limit.